aheber/ObjectAgnosticLightingComponent/README.md

 Our component is really starting to come together.
 We're using our interfaces to get the record id and SObject Name, then using that record id to get data from Lighting Data Service, then using that data to get more data about the owner.
 All of this is turning into a great way to... see what we already see on every record.
 The Name and the Owner.
 We'll start adding more to this very soon.

 Our primary objective is to have a component that we can put on any object and it will work without error.
 We're already going to run into one problem with this.
-We've selected a few specific fields, these fields exist on most records but not all.
+We've selected a few specific fields from our base record, these fields exist on most records but not all.
 Go ahead and add your component to the Case page.

 See that error? `No such column 'Name' exists on entity 'Case'.`

 This is a bit of a problem, doesn't everything have a Name field?!
 I guess not.
 So how do we get this component working on stuff that doesn't have a proper name?

-For the Case record it has a name a just calls it something else.
+For the Case record it has a name but it calls it something else.
 Case calls its name field CaseNumber.
-There are a few of the standard objects in Salesforce that use a different field name but serve the same purpose.
+There are a few of the standard objects in Salesforce that use a different field instead of name but serve the same purpose.

 We're going to add the ability to tell our component the specific API name of the field that this object uses for its name value.
 That makes this component more flexible and will help it to function on the Case object.